 Welcome to the course Philosophical Logic!
-It is given during the summer semester 2024 at LMU Munich as part of the Master in Logic and Philosophy of Science.
+It is given during the summer semester 2025 at LMU Munich as part of the Master in Logic and Philosophy of Science.
+(Past editions: summer 2023, summer 2024 and previously at the University of Amsterdam.)

 Motivation